-“If you had asked me two years ago, I never would have dreamed I would be working on The LEGO Batman Movie,” Murphy says.
+“If you had asked me four years ago, I never would have dreamed I would be working on The LEGO Batman Movie,” Murphy says.

 Unlike editors on live-action films, animation editors come in at the beginning of the process to help put together a story reel, complete with temporary music and sound effects.

 While he was a student at UT, Murphy was the associate producer on his brother Scott Murphy’s feature film Ain’t It Nowhere—about a group of friends who struggle with growing up and becoming settled.
 The all-UT cast and crew included students and alumna actress Dale Dickey (Hell or High Water, Leave No Trace, Breaking Bad, True Blood).

 At the 2015 Nashville Film Festival, Ain’t it Nowhere placed alongside Sundance Festival winner Me, Earl, and the Dying Girl in the top five audience award winners for narrative films.
 Murphy’s documentary The Merry Death Collector—about an oddball antiques collector—was also chosen to be screened at the festival.